Addressing the Top Employee Communication Challenges of 2022

 - Educate your leaders.
 People need to understand “why” we’re doing something to be bought in.
 And there are great resources out there that will help you make your case.

 - Ask employees what they need.
-If nothing else, having data specific to your organization should be a wake-up call.
+If nothing else, having data specific to your company should be a wake-up call.
 And giving your employees a voice is always important, especially since we’re talking about creating more inclusive workplaces.

-In 2021, COVID-19 vaccine communications were a huge employee communication challenge.
+In 2021, COVID-19 vaccine comms were a huge employee communication challenge.
 The pain point here was defining your stance.
 Is it mandatory?
 Are you going to incentivize getting the vaccine?
 What about helping to educate your employees?
 And this is ongoing.
 Companies are still going back and forth on mask and vaccine mandates and whether or not they will return to the office.
-Figuring out your policies is key to putting together a comprehensive communications plan.
+Figuring out your policies is key to putting together a comprehensive comms plan.
 If you still need help with this, check out this resource.

 Information Overload, Burnout, and Leadership Comms Frequency

 Throughout the pandemic, there has been a surge of information overload.
 At the start of the pandemic, many leaders rose to the challenge and started communicating more regularly…and then we all started to burn out.
-Keeping up the leadership communications momentum has been a struggle.
+Keeping up the leadership comms momentum has been a struggle.
 Our advice:

 - Include questions about leadership comms in your pulse surveys to understand how much employees want to receive executive comms.